ritual-net/infernet-cloud/README.md

 	* Save [caddy/Caddyfile](caddy/Caddyfile).
 	* Ensure the corresponding port (default `3000`) is forwarded and whitelisted in the cloud provider's firewall settings.

-7. Start all services (Docker images will be installed from Docker Hub on first run).
+7. Start all services:

 	```bash
 	pnpm run docker:up
 	```

+	Docker images will be installed from Docker Hub on first run

-	List of services:
+	### List of services:

 	* `caddy` – [reverse proxy](https://caddyserver.com)
 		* First run: generates a self-signed SSL certificate using [Let's Encrypt](https://letsencrypt.org).

 	* `server` – [Node.js web server](https://nodejs.org)
 		* First run: installs npm package dependencies and builds Node.js production server using [SvelteKit](https://kit.svelte.dev).

 	* `edgedb` – [EdgeDB](https://www.edgedb.com) database
 		* First run: initializes Docker volume at [./edgedb-data](edgedb-data), configures EdgeDB Auth, and performs schema migrations.
 		* **IMPORTANT**: **Keep the `edgedb-data` directory safe.
 If you delete it, you will lose all data stored in the database!**

 	* `smtp` – email relay service (used for sending user verification emails)

 8. Access the UI by opening a web browser and navigating to [http://localhost:3000](http://localhost:3000) (or the public URL of your server defined in the `SERVER_HOST` environment variable).